All Episodes

 You hear it all the time.

-Our way of life, our free market capitalist system hanging in the balance.
+And a lot on the line, our way of life, our free market capitalist system hanging in the balance.

-America as we know it is either gonna, you know, buy into the socialist utopian lie of the left on steroids and human growth hormone at massive doses, or we're going to stay the course, uh, recover from the virus, which we're gonna have a lot to say about today, but ultimately you are you're gonna be the ones that make the decision.
+America as we know it is either going to buy into the socialist utopian lie of the left on steroids and human growth hormone at massive doses, or we're going to stay the course, recover from the virus, which we're going to have a lot to say about today.

-If you live in the great state of Pennsylvania, if you live in Michigan, if you live in Minnesota, if you live in Wisconsin, if you live in Arizona, Nevada, New Mexico, uh, the second congressional district of Maine, all eyes and focus are on you.
+And let me just start pointing out: if you're from North Carolina, Georgia, Florida, Ohio, if you live in the great state of Pennsylvania, if you live in Michigan, if you live in Minnesota, if you live in Wisconsin, if you live in Arizona, Nevada, New Mexico, the 2nd Congressional District of Maine, all eyes and focus are on you because those are the states that will ultimately determine, in my view,

-Because those are the states that will ultimately determine, in my view, based on my analysis and 31 years of doing this, uh, who the uh whether or not you'll hear the words that we can now project Donald J. Trump as being re-elected the 45th president of the United States.
+based on my analysis and 31 years of doing this, whether or not you'll hear the words that we can now project Donald J. Trump as being re-elected the 45th president of the United States.

 That is going to be your decision, not the media, not the mobs, not the Democrats, as long as we can prevent them from cheating.

-That's always a little, there's always a little, you know, something in the equation that may come pop itself up.
+That's always a little, there's always a little, you know, something in the equation that may pop itself up.

 I think I have a new Joe Biden favorite.

-It's not what you think it is, because he did say this weekend, he says, any African American who backs Trump ain't black.
+It's not what you think it is because he did say this weekend, he says any African-American who backs Trump ain't black.

 Okay.